Manojailuri/shred-app/README.md

 ### step 1
 add these two files in ~/bin directory of your system
 ### step 2
-write "danger" in your terminal after changing directory to your desired directory to delete
+run "danger" in your terminal in your desired directory to delete and overwrite.